 ENCompass Digital Library System - a federated search engine "encompassing" most

 of the library's database contents - in the United States.
 During the next ten years, the library's

 digital capabilities expanded exponentially, resulting in over 250,000 digital book titles being

 added to the collection and over 56,000 online journals being made available.

 By 2007, the MIC consortium of libraries had grown to include five libraries in addition to

 LNDL, bringing total consortium holdings to over one million volumes.

-An extensive building renovation and exapansion project commenced in the summer of 2006, after several years of planning to bring the library into the digital age physically.
-Hillier/RMJM designed the new addition and renovation to the origianl building; the renovations would bring the the size of the library to 125,000 square feet.
+An extensive building renovation and expansion project commenced in the summer of 2006 after several years of planning to bring the library into the digital age physically.
+Hillier/RMJM designed the new addition and renovation to the original building; the renovations would bring the size of the library to 125,000 square feet.
 Construction by Whiting-Turner was completed by July 2008 with the total cost of the project totaling $20,000,000.00.